 It’s also worth mentioning that both models are available in twin battery version and these include a charging docking unit.
 At the time though I didn’t feel it was necessary (and worth the extra cost) of buying one of these versions.

-The main reason for choosing the Shark over the Dyson at the time was that I felt the “Shark offered better features that I needed (such as the removable battery charging) and is also more competitively priced”.
+The main reason for choosing the Shark vacuum cleaner over the Dyson at the time was that I felt the “Shark offered better features that I needed (such as the removable battery charging) and is also more competitively priced”.
 So far, I have not been disappointed.

 The “Flexology” feature is a key selling point of the Shark.
 Basically, it’s got a pivot in the middle of the tube, called a Flexology reach (check) as this enables you to reach under items of furniture and also allows you to fold the vacuum in half for storage.
 We’ve not used the Flexology feature much when cleaning as it’s a bit more difficult to control the vacuum and you can get under most furniture by just lowering the handheld unit and pivoting the cleaning head.
 It does come in very handy though for folding the vacuum in half for storage.